Who will Biden pick as his vice president? Likely contenders include Kamala Harris, Susan Rice, Elizabeth Warren | LIST

-We know for sure that the former vice president will pick a woman and is believed to be considering several women of color.
+We know for sure that the former vice president will pick a woman, and he is believed to be considering several women of color.

 He said he would make his decision this week, although his campaign has raised the possibility that a formal announcement wouldn't come until next week, according to the Associated Press.